Microsoft Azure

 Planning Capacity for SharePoint and Exchange

 If you are about to plan capacity for your Microsoft SharePoint 2007 topology you can get great assistance from the Microsoft System Center Capacity Planner 2007 and the Microsoft Office SharePoint Server 2007 Model.
 What is Microsoft System Center Capacity Planner 2007?
 The Microsoft System Center Capacity Planner (SCCP) 2007 is a pre-deployment capacity planning tool for Microsoft Server products when creating distributed application deployments.
 The SCCP allows you to create a model of your hardware, network and applications/servers using a Model Editor.
+The model can then be run through a simulator which warns you of eventual bottlenecks and allows you to analyze all kinds of different data.

 Microsoft